Ezequiel Duran Player Props: Rangers vs. Rays

-On Friday, Ezequiel Duran (.677 slugging percentage in past 10 games, including two home runs) and the Texas Rangers play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 6:40 PM ET.
+Ezequiel Duran -- with a slugging percentage of .700 in his past 10 games, including two home runs -- will be in action for the Texas Rangers versus the Tampa Bay Rays, with Taj Bradley on the mound, on June 10 at 4:10 PM ET.

 Ezequiel Duran Game Info & Props vs. the Rays